ObjectivityLtd/jmeter_azure_maven_boilerplate/README.md

 + Trend reports are generated with JMeter reporting feature
 + Optionally JMeter results can be streamed to Azure insights via Azure backend listener: https://github.com/adrianmo/jmeter-backend-azure
 + Azure pipelines are short and extensible based on a included template.
-+ Notifications can be send to Teams channel via webHook
++ Notifications can be sent to Teams channel via webHook
 + Solution has BATS tests (only needed if you plan to customize the project)